 1Make friends with shorter people

 What better way to feel a little less vertically challenged than making friends with people who you stand level with?
 You won’t have trouble shaking hands or seeing eye-to-eye, so to speak.
-Try your hand at expat hangouts where you’ll surely meet people who come from countries that aren’t so blessed to be as extravagantly tall as the Dutch.
+Try your hand at expat hangouts where you’ll surely meet people who come from countries that aren’t as vertically blessed as the Dutch.

 2Conquer your bike

-Sure you can always buy a kid’s bike (like I did), but it’s so much cooler to get yourself one of the glorious beauties from the picture above!
+Sure you can always buy a kid’s bike (like I did), but it’s so much cooler to get yourself one of the glorious beauties like in the picture below!

 3Give yourself a boost